aws-samples/busy-engineers-document-bucket/instructions/docs/adding-the-encryption-sdk.md

 #### What Happened?

-In [Getting Started](./getting-started.md), you launched CloudFormation stacks for CMKs.
-One of these CMKs was nicknamed Faythe.
-As part of launching these templates, the CMK's Amazon Resource Name (ARN) was written to a configuration file on disk, the `state` variable that is loaded and parsed.
+In [Getting Started](./getting-started.md), you launched CloudFormation stacks for KMS Keys.
+One of these KMS Keys was nicknamed Faythe.
+As part of launching these templates, the KMS Key's Amazon Resource Name (ARN) was written to a configuration file on disk, the `state` variable that is loaded and parsed.

-Now Faythe's ARN is pulled into a variable, and used to initialize a Keyring or Master Key Provider that will use the Faythe CMK.
+Now Faythe's ARN is pulled into a variable, and used to initialize a Keyring or Master Key Provider that will use the Faythe KMS Key.
 That new Keyring/Master Key Provider is passed into your API, and you are set to start encrypting and decrypting with KMS and the Encryption SDK.

 ### Checking Your Work